-The Kapiti Vaulting & Equestrian clubs aim is to provide a safe, friendly and secure environment where we can provide the opportunity for disabled and special needs riders to build confidence, independence and a feeling of well being through therapeutic horse riding and close interaction with the horses.
+We provide a safe, friendly and secure environment for disabled riders and people with physical, intellectual, emotional and social challenges to be empowered through building confidence, independence and a feeling of well-being through therapeutic horse riding and close interaction with the horses.

-Special courses are run on a Tuesday and Thursday.
-The programmes vary to suit the various levels of disabilities with a range of exercises, not only on the horses but also on our range of equipment, and using props etc. all designed to build confidence and strength.
+Our therapy courses are run on a Tuesday and Thursday.
+We adapt our programmes to suit the various levels of disabilities, by supplying a range of exercises both on and off the horses as well as our range of equipment and props and tools designed to build confidence and strength.

 The courses are designed for the young as well as adults whose disabilities may limit their enjoyment & quality of life.

-As part of the program participants may also spend time learning and understanding the skills associated with the care of the horses.
-This gives the participants are real sense of achievement as the interaction with horses is always mutually enjoyed.
+As part of the program, participants may also spend time learning and understanding the skills associated with the care of the horses.
+This gives the participants a real sense of achievement as the interaction with horses is always enjoyed by both.

 CONFIDENCE · INDEPENDENCE · WELL BEING · SELF ESTEEM

 Please note we have a maximum rider weight limit of 110kg / 242.50lbs / 17.32st to ensure the safety of our horses.
 If you are over this weight please be aware you may be refused participation in any activities.

 We have a teenage son and he is diagnosed with Asperger’s syndrome and ADHD.
 Horse riding and ‘equine therapy was suggested a number of years ago by CAMHS to help relieve anxiety and try to build some self-esteem and confidence.
 Our boy was adamant that he would never ride a horse.
 Within 6 weeks the supportive, caring, and understanding instructors had him riding a horse and he hasn’t looked back since that day. ..